cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 * attach_disk
 * detach_disk

 In addition to these methods are others specific to each cloud interface.
-For example, the Amazon Web Services interface includes methods for elastic block storage, which are unnecessary on vSphere.
+For example, the Amazon Web Services interface includes methods for Elastic Block Store, which are unnecessary on vSphere.
 Please refer to the API documentation in the files listed above for a detailed explanation of the CPI primitives.

 The CPI is used primarily to do low level creation and management of resources in an IaaS, once a resource is up and running,command and control is handed over to the higher level BOSH Director-Agent interaction.